SGCODEX/Music-Recommendation-Using-Facial-Expressions/README.md

 **NOTE: Please create PRs only to the contribution branch.
 All others will be automatically closed.**

-We welcome contributions to this project.
-Feel free to fork the repository, make improvements, and submit pull requests.
-We value all contributions, whether it's through code, documentation, creating demos or just spreading the word.
+We welcome all contributions.
+Whether it's code, documentation, UI improvements, or demos — your contributions are appreciated.
 **If you have introduced a new Computer Vision Library based code or new model or using new library (such as fer), Please submit final code in new_models folder.**
+Steps to Contribute:

+- Fork the repository
+- Create a new branch
+- Make your changes
+- Submit a Pull Request following the template

 Here are a few useful resources to help you get started:
 - For contributions, [Check out the contribution guide](https://github.com/SGCODEX/Music-Recommendation-Using-Facial-Expressions/blob/main/CONTRIBUTING.md) .